zkpersona/noir-hmac/readme.md

-# Noir Library Starter
+# Noir HMAC(Hash-based Message Authentication Code)

-This is a template for building Noir libraries.
-It includes a basic example of a Noir library with an example bin circuit and test suite.

- This Starter Template includes:

-- A basic library at `lib/`
-- Example bin circuit at `examples/lib_example/`
+Noir implementation of HMAC(Hash-based Message Authentication Code).
+Currently, the following hash functions are supported:

-- Tests at `tests/`
+- SHA256
-- CI Scripts at `scripts/`

----

-# LIBRARY_NAME

-Add a brief description of the library
+> Note: SHA512 will be supported in the future as soon as library is reviewed.
+See [noir-lang/sha512/pull/2](https://github.com/noir-lang/sha512/pull/2)

 ## Noir version compatibility

-This library is tested to work as of Noir version 0.36.0 & 1.0.0-beta.x.
+This library is tested to work as of Noir version >=1.0.0.beta-2

 ## Benchmarks